Katie Bell Flashes Her Trim Figure In Tight Leopard-Print Lingerie

 The second shot featured a close-up look at the model.
 She shifted her weight to the side a bit and ran her fingers through her hair while wearing a steamy expression on her face.

-Katie’s photographer was seen yet again taking the photo behind her.
-In front of her, a set of books were visible.
-In the caption, she told her fans to inspire her.
+Katie's photographer was seen yet again taking the photo behind her.
+In front of her, a set of books was visible.
+In the caption, she requested her fans to inspire her.

-Her long, dark hair was parted to the side for the shots.
-She wore the locks in loose waves that hung down her back and spilled over both of her shoulders.

 "So stunning," one follower stated.